Music of Red Dead Redemption: Red Dead Redemption Original Soundtrack

+The vinyl release of the album split it into four sides across two records and features an additional track.

 Red Dead Redemption: Undead Nightmare Original Soundtrack

 Red Dead Redemption: Undead Nightmare Original Soundtrack, the soundtrack for the downloadable content Red Dead Redemption: Undead Nightmare, features compositions from the game, composed and produced by Bill Elm and Woody Jackson.
 It also features works from bands Kreeps and Misterio.
 The soundtrack spans eighteen tracks, covering a duration of 49 minutes.
 Rockstar Games first published the album digitally via iTunes and Amazon Music on November 23, 2010, simultaneous with the release of Undead Nightmare, and physically on November 26, 2010.

 In the context of the game, the soundtrack was generally well received.
 Harris Iqbal of Game Music Online praised its ability to incorporate horror and western music, stating that the soundtrack is "sometimes gimmicky and narrow in its scope, but there is still a decent amount of variety".
 Michael McWhertor of Kotaku called the soundtrack "gorgeous".

 Legacy

 Red Dead Redemption won the award for Best Original Music from GameSpot, Music of the Year and Best Interactive Score at the Game Audio Network Guild Awards, and Best Original Score at the Spike Video Game Awards; the latter also awarded "Far Away" by José González with Best Song in a Game.
-Gonzalez performed the song on Zane Lowe's show on BBC Radio 1 in June 2010, at the Rockstar offices in New York in July 2010, and at the Spike Video Game Awards in December 2010.
+Following the game's Windows release, it won Best Soundtrack at the Steam Awards in 2024.
+Gonzalez performed "Far Away" on Zane Lowe's show on BBC Radio 1 in June 2010, at the Rockstar offices in New York in July 2010, and at the Spike Video Game Awards in December 2010.
 The performance at the Spike Video Game Awards was accompanied by a music video for the song, which Rockstar published a few weeks later.
 Ashtar Command also performed a live version of the song "Deadman's Gun" in August 2010.
 The popularity of the game has led to numerous cover versions of the music being released by various artists, such as musician Ben "Squid Physics" Morfitt, and artist María Katt.